 - Michigan State University has the potential to train a significant number of future employees for the food processing industry, but is currently limited in its training capacity due to an outdated laboratory facility.

 - The renovated laboratory and associated support space will provide a modern teaching,

 learning, and research space that will keep pace with the changing demands of the food processing industry and provide the capacity to train the next generation of food processing employees.

 - Renovations to this laboratory will also increase opportunities for MSU to partner with select community colleges to expand the reach of training opportunities across the State.

 - Additionally, the renovated laboratory will serve over 700 MSU undergraduate students annually, in at least 12 different courses and three departments.

-  - As planning begins, the project is anticipated to include renovations to suites 124 and 217 to provide a modern food processing instructional and research laboratory, including:
+- The project will include renovations to suites 124 and 217 to provide a modern food processing instructional and research laboratory, including:

 - new entrance and workflow enhancements

 - upgraded heating, ventilation, and air conditioning

 - Construction end: January 2019